ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   * Reference: \[RFC-ietf-ace-key-groupcomm-oscore-21\]\[RFC-XXXX\]

-Note to RFC Editor: In the last two entries above, please replace all occurrences of "-ietf-ace-key-groupcomm-oscore-21" with the RFC number of that specification and delete this paragraph.
+Note to RFC Editor: In the last two entries above, please replace the occurrences of "-ietf-ace-key-groupcomm-oscore-21" with the RFC number of that specification and delete this paragraph.

 ## OAuth Parameters CBOR Mappings Registry ## {#iana-oauth-cbor-mappings}